Enema: Large volume enemas

 For emptying the entire colon as much as feasible deeper and higher enemas are utilized to reach large colon sections.
 The colon dilates and expands when a large volume of liquid is injected into it.
 The colon reacts to that sudden expansion with general contractions, peristalsis, propelling its contents toward the rectum.

 Soapsuds enema is a frequently used synonym for a large volume enema (although soap is not necessary for effectiveness).

 A large volume enema may be used in a home setting to relieve occasional constipation, although medical care may be required for recurring or severe cases of constipation.

 Water-based solutions

 Plain water can be used, functioning mechanically to expand the colon, thus prompting evacuation.

 Normal saline is least irritating to the colon.
 Like plain water, it simply functions mechanically to expand the colon, but having a neutral concentration gradient, it neither draws electrolytes from the body, as happens with plain water, nor draws water into the colon, as occurs with phosphates.
 Thus, a salt water solution can be used when a longer retention period is desired, such as to soften an impaction.

 Castile soap is commonly added because its irritation of the colon's lining increases the defecation urgency.
 However, liquid handsoaps and detergents should not be used.

 Glycerol is a specific bowel mucosa irritant serving to induce peristalsis via a hyperosmotic effect.
 It is used in a dilute solution, e.g., 5%.

-The 2-4-6 Enema: Consists of 2 ounces of glycerin, 4 ounce of Epsom salt, mixed with 6 ounces of water, injected into the rectum, retained for five minutes.
-This small injection will produce several copious movements.